vhcd/vhcd.github.io/_posts/2023-12-01-post-mortem-1.md

 ![](/images/lvlbp_subgraph.png#center)

 And for each graph: keep things clean!
 The code is laid out according to the scenario description using comment boxes.
-We try to use a consistent scheme/style around our graphs, having defined how nodes are placed, and aligned, the spacing between them, etc. We're actually better at follwing our Blueprint style guide than our C++'s!
+We try to use a consistent scheme/style around our graphs, having defined how nodes are placed, and aligned, the spacing between them, etc. We're actually better at following our Blueprint style guide than our C++'s!

 ![](/images/lvlbp_graph.png)